 In the length and breadth of our work, we sometimes come across children whose parents aren’t involved actively in their deaf child’s well-being and education.
 This happens for a multitude of reasons.
 It could be because of the loss of hope that comes with the fact that their child is disabled, the lack of time because their attention is with their other “normal” children, or even simply because they are too busy earning a living to feed the family.
-In such cases it is common to see another member of the family taking responsibility of the child.
+In such cases, it is common to see another member of the family taking responsibility for the child.

-Despite insisting to the doctor that Mandira was not responding to sounds, he ignored it and treated the bronchitis only.
+Despite insisting to the doctor that Mandira was not responding to sounds, he ignored it and treated bronchitis only.
 A few months later she took Mandira to the doctor again and he then said there could be something wrong and referred her to a testing centre.
 The doctors asked if the mother had been ill sick during the pregnancy.
 She was; she had German measles.

 The grandmother then took charge of things to ensure the child’s well being.
 She laboured through a long-drawn-out process of acquiring a hearing-aid for Mandira, which involved getting attestations from local MPs, MLAs, and even the Block Development Officer.
 She fought through the red tape until she acquired the heading-aid.
 Mandira was put into a school and was being taught to speak, but because of the lack of proper training on how to teach the deaf, she didn’t learn enough.
 Just acquiring a hearing-aid wasn’t enough.